pomm-project/Foundation/documentation/configuration.rst

 :Type:  listener

-A ``Listener`` is a class that can hold anonymous functions that are triggered when the listener receives a notification with the listener's name.
+A ``Listener`` is a class that can hold anonymous functions that are triggered when the listener receives a notification with the listener’s name.

 Foundation owns a basic event dispatcher mechanism.